 The simplest example of this is the use of a global variable.
-A variable is a way of naming a value, for instance a programmer can in one place define 3 to the name "size".
+A variable is a way of naming a value, for instance a programmer can in one place define 3 to the name "size."
 The programmer has abstracted 3 with the concept of size and given it a meaning.
-The size variable maybe referenced in many places, so changing it's value at the one definition later on will take effect everywhere it has been used.
+The size variable maybe referenced in many places, so changing it's value at the one definition later on will take effect everywhere it OSX.
+Version 0.1 was released Tuesday, August 5th 2003 has been used.